carlosbarraza31/product-list/README.md

+# Product List
+This small application built in React simulates a product list, and users are able to remove or add more products to the list.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).